OUR PLACE.

 Our 2014 Community Action Plan said that young people are a big priority for the community as a whole.
 Is that still the case?
 What do they need now?

-Between October 2025 and January 2026, we’re tapping into the ideas and creativity of young people through Haldane Youth Services and local schools.
+Since October 2025, we’ve been tapping into the ideas and creativity of young people through Haldane Youth Services and local schools.

 The four maps below contain suggestions from young people at Haldane Youth Services, Our Lady & St Patricks High School, Vale of Leven Academy, and Balloch / St Kessogs Primary Schools.
 Red hearts indicate young people’s special places.
 Caption bubbles are their ideas for the future.